-Floyd Mayweather is fast approaching the one-year mark from a significant date when the American was no longer recognized as the world’s best fighter.
+Floyd Mayweather was fast approaching the one-year mark from a significant date when the American was no longer recognized as the world’s best fighter.

-World Boxing News were ready to move on from a year-long show of respect to Mayweather.
+World Boxing News was ready to move on from a year-long show of respect to Mayweather.
 The defensive genius hadn’t fought since hanging up his gloves.

 His last competitive action being a victory over Andre Berto in September 2015.

-In a first move of it’s kind, Mayweather was afforded the top spot in WBN’s Pound for Pound Top 50 for twelve months.
-The decision was made after he announced his retirement.
+Mayweather was afforded the top spot in WBN’s Pound for Pound Top 50 for twelve months in the first move of its kind.
+WBN decided after he announced his retirement.
 And solely due to the amazing achievements ‘Money’ secured in the ring.

-On September 10, 2016 Roman Gonzalez was handed the scepter.
-The Nicaraguan took over as boxing’s number fighter, albeit for a short-lived tenure.
+On September 10, 2016, Roman Gonzalez was handed the scepter.
+Nicaraguan took over as boxing’s number fighter, albeit for a short-lived tenure.

 Winning eight world titles in five weight divisions.
 And boasting a standout record of 49-0.
 Mayweather is widely regarded as the best fighter of his generation.

 Floyd Jr. put together a stellar nineteen-year career taking on the best around.